omahs/docs-38/docs/02-getting-started/05-interact-with-contract.md

 # Check the contract balance
 wasmd query bank balances $CONTRACT $NODE

-# Upon instantiation the cw_nameservice contract will store the instatiation message data in the contract's storage with the storage key "config".
+# Upon instantiation the cw_nameservice contract will store the instantiation message data in the contract's storage with the storage key "config".
 # Query the entire contract state
 wasmd query wasm contract-state all $CONTRACT $NODE
 ```